Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 ## Serialize objects to JSON

-Serialization is the process of converting an object into a format that can be easily stored or transmitted, such as JSON.
 In Kotlin, you can serialize objects to JSON using the `kotlinx.serialization` library.

 To make a class serializable, you need to mark it with the [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation.